50 Cent albums discography

 In 2007, 50 Cent's third studio album, Curtis, debuted at number two on the Billboard 200, behind Kanye West's album Graduation, after a much-hyped sales competition between the albums.
 Five singles were released from the album, including international hit "Ayo Technology" and Billboard hits "Straight to the Bank", "Amusement Park", "I Get Money" and "I'll Still Kill".
 In 2009, he released his fourth studio album, Before I Self Destruct.
 Music critics described the album as a return to the darker, more intense style of music that 50 Cent exhibited on many of his early mixtapes.
 The album charted at number five on the Billboard 200 and peaked in the top twenty of several album charts worldwide.
 The album features two singles: the international hit "Baby by Me", which peaked at number twenty-eight in the US, and "Do You Think About Me".

 In June 2014, 50 Cent released his fifth studio album, Animal Ambition.
+The album debuted at number four on the US Billboard 200, giving 50 Cent his fifth consecutive top five album in the country, while also debuting at number one on Billboard's Independent Albums chart.
 All of the songs on the standard edition of the album were released as singles prior to the album being delivered to the public.
 His shelved studio album, then-titled Street King Immortal, was preceded by the release of the non-album song "Outlaw", which peaked at number eighty-seven in both the US and Canada, and a free download album – 5 (Murder by Numbers) – on July 6, 2012.
 Four songs were released in promotion for Street King Immortal: "New Day", "My Life", which reached number two on the UK Singles Chart, "Major Distribution", and "We Up", but the songs were scrapped and the album has been delayed numerous times before officially being scrapped in July 2021.